Welcome to CharterWest Bank's Customer Awareness Center!

 Fraud Prevention Services for Cardholders

-CharterWest Bank further protects your accounts from fraudulent card transactions with Fraud Prevention Services.
+CharterWest Bank further protects your accounts from fraudulent card transactions with Fraud Detection Services.
 Helpful tips to your financial safety, how to report suspicious card activity, and how to report a lost or stolen card can be found on our Fraud Prevention Services webpage (click the link above).

 Reporting Suspicious Activity